distancify/handbook/standard-operating-proceedures/the-distancify-model.md

 _3 weeks_

-The implementation phase happens during the much talked about "iteration".
+The implementation phase happens during the much talked about "iteration" (also often referred to as "sprint").
 This is a 3 week period where the development team works focused on implementing the acceptance criterias.
 The development may consist of designing and implementing a front-end feature as well as specifying and implementing a back-end process or integration.

 As an iteration starts, the team is introduced to the acceptance criterias by the Project Developer.
 Continuous communication between the team and Product Developers are encouraged, but should not be required.